Technology

 Simply choose the property that most closely represents your home to get an idea of how much you're currently spending versus how much you're likely to earn.

-RHI payments for heat pumps and biomass boilers will increase from spring/summer 2017, the government announced in December 2016, so the estimated annual RHI payments in the table below will be larger.
-You are eligible for the higher payment rate if you apply to join the RHI scheme from 14 December 2016; the higher payment rate will apply from spring/summer 2017.
+RHI payments for heat pumps and biomass boilers increased in September 2017.
+You are eligible for the higher payment rate if you applied to join the RHI scheme from 14 December 2016; the higher payment rate applies from 20 September 2017.

 |RHI earnings and comparison